Utah State Route 279

 State Route 279 is a state highway in the U.S. state of Utah.
 The highway was constructed in 1962–1963 to service the Cane Creek potash mine and processing plant southwest of Moab.
 The highway was named one of the most beautiful highways opened to traffic in 1963.
-The entire length of SR-279 has been designated the Potash – Lower Colorado River Scenic Byway by the Utah State Legislature, however is known locally as Potash Road.
+The entire length of SR-279 has been designated the Potash – Lower Colorado River Scenic Byway by the Utah State Legislature; however, it is known locally as Potash Road.

 This highway was intended to be part of a longer highway, State Route 278, that was to scale the canyon walls between Moab and Dead Horse Point State Park.
 Only the connection to the potash mine was constructed before the project was cancelled.
 Although the highway was constructed to aid the mining industry of southeastern Utah, the road is popular with tourists and four wheel drive enthusiasts.
 The jeep trails beginning where SR-279 ends are used to access Canyonlands National Park and Dead Horse Point.